 East Village, Manhattan · restaurant

 Bánh mì built on principle: every sandwich starts with in-house bread, a properly shattering baguette the team rebuilt from scratch after refusing to accept anything less.
-The menu moves across a pan-regional Vietnamese range—cold cuts stacked three ways on the O.G., lemongrass beef wrapped in betel leaf, and a housemade pho with a slow-cooked broth that doesn’t need explaining.
+The menu moves across a pan-regional Vietnamese range.
+Cold cuts stacked three ways on the O.G., lemongrass beef wrapped in betel leaf, and a housemade pho with a slow-cooked broth that doesn’t need explaining.
 The line down 3rd Ave forms before opening and moves with purpose once the doors open.